nrasajski/BehAVE/README.md

 ## Requirements

 ### Python and OS requirements
-All code was tested on machines running Windows 10.
+All code was tested on machines running Windows 10 and Python 3.10.
 For specific Python and library versions please refer to `requirements.txt` file (will be added shortly).

 ## License
 This repository can be used for personal projects and open-sourced research.
 Commercial use in any form is not permitted.